chiewen/CkNN/README.md

 CkNN
 ====

-Experimental source code for the INS paper
+Source codes for the INS paper.

+To run the experiments, JDK 1.6 and MATLAB Compiler Runtime (8.1) should be installed.